 13. What should I do with my company-sponsored plan if I leave that employer?

 Depending on your own situation, it could make sense to rollover funds into an IRA.
+However, if you are between the ages of 55 and 59 1/2, leaving funds in the plan may allow you to access them without paying a penalty tax.
 Read the documents from your plan’s sponsor carefully.
 To avoid tax withholding, choose a direct IRA rollover with a check made payable to the new financial institution.
 If you do not do a direct IRA rollover, 20% of the amount will be withheld for federal taxes.
 Although most people think of an IRA rollover as moving funds from a 401(k) to an IRA, there is also a reverse rollover where you move IRA money back into a 401(k) plan.
 This could be a wise option if your employer offers good fund choices with low fees.

 14. What is the difference between an IRA rollover and an IRA transfer?

-An IRA transfer occurs when you move IRA funds from one financial institution directly to another.
+An IRA transfer occurs when you move IRA funds from one financial institution directly to an IRA at another institution.
 As long as there is no distribution payable to you, then the transfer is tax-free.
 A rollover is when you move funds from a company plan, such as a 401(k) or 403(b) to an IRA.
 Rollovers and transfers do not count toward maximum contribution limits.

 15. What if I have a financial emergency and have to access funds in an IRA?

 You are allowed, within any 12-month period, to withdraw funds, but you must redeposit these funds within 60 days to avoid being taxed and penalized (if you are under age 59½).
 There are also a few exceptions to the early-withdrawal penalty tax, such as specific situations where you need funds to cover excess medical expenses or health insurance costs during a time when you are unemployed.

 16. What happens if I inherit an IRA?